Table of Contents

 Answer – Some good-to-have soft skills include communication and collaboration skills, leadership skills, empathy, problem-solving, critical thinking, etc.

-Answer – Technical skills can help you add value to your resume, cover letter, and help you in your job interview.
+Answer – Technical skills can help you add value to your resume and cover letter and help you in your job interview.

 Q3.
 What are the important skills IT employers look for?